Medical Marijuana for Alzheimer's Disease in Florida

 Alzheimer's Disease is the most common form of dementia, affecting approximately 6.7 million Americans aged 65 and older.
 It is a progressive neurodegenerative condition characterized by worsening memory loss, confusion, disorientation, personality changes, difficulty with language and problem-solving, and ultimately the inability to carry out basic daily tasks.
 Alzheimer's is caused by abnormal accumulation of amyloid plaques and tau tangles in the brain, leading to neuron death and brain atrophy.

 The disease progresses through stages — from mild cognitive impairment to severe dementia requiring full-time care.
-Current FDA-approved treatments include cholinesterase inhibitors and memantine, which can temporarily slow symptom progression in some patients but do not alter the underlying disease course.
-Behavioral symptoms including agitation, aggression, anxiety, depression, and sleep disturbances are particularly challenging and often lead to antipsychotic use with its associated risks.
+Current FDA-approved treatments include cholinesterase inhibitors, memantine, and newer anti-amyloid antibodies (lecanemab, donanemab), which can temporarily slow progression in some patients but do not halt the underlying disease course.
+Behavioral symptoms including agitation, aggression, anxiety, depression, and sleep disturbances are particularly challenging — they are the primary driver of caregiver burnout and often lead to antipsychotic use, which carries an FDA black-box warning for increased mortality in dementia patients.

 How Medical Cannabis May Help